Key Stage 3 Overview

-In Year 7 students will begin the term by looking at themselves and their hobbies and interests through a portraiture project.
-This gives us an insight into our students so we can get to know them.
+In Year 7 students will begin the term by looking at themselves through a portraiture project and then developing colour theory and painting skills.
 Students will then look at the work of another culture by looking at symbolism and pattern in our African art project.
-Students end Year 7 by completing an illustration project that not only focuses on their art and design skills but also their literacy skills as we look at poetry and short stories.
+They will develop their 3D sculpting skills by making a clay tile.
+Students end Year 7 by completing an illustration project that looks at children’s book illustrators and the art of Manga and Marvel.

-In Year 8 students begin the term by looking at a darker side of art by focusing on their fears in a nightmares project; again enabling us to get to know our students better whilst developing their skills and enquiring minds.
-Students will then move onto looking at sculpture and healthy eating through Pop Art; students are given the choice about materials they wish to use building on their independent learning.
-Finally students end Year 8 by building on their observational drawing skills and painting skills through looking at Futurist artists.
+In Year 8 students begin the term by looking and drawing mechanical objects and insects.
+This will result in a metamorphic themed clay piece in a Mechanical Bug Project.
+Students will then move onto looking food in art in a Pop Art Project; students are given the choice about materials they wish to use building on their independent learning.
+Finally, students end Year 8 by building on their observational drawing skills and painting skills through looking at Cubists artists.

-We work towards the AQA Art and Design specification at GCSE level.
+We work towards the AQA Art and Design specification at GCSE level in two areas, Art and Design and Textiles Art.
 Students will complete 5 projects over their GCSE course up to the December of Year 11.
 Students will choose at least 2 projects for their portfolio submission for unit 1 which is worth 60% of their GCSE.
 Throughout each project students will cover the four assessment objectives as set out by AQA which are looking at contextual influences, experimentation of materials, observational skills and realising their intensions.
 We make each project different through subject matter and use of materials to enable all students to reach their full potential.
+Through ALD’s we visit museums and galleries and offer specialists workshops.

 Students begin their unit 2 from January in Year 11.
 Students will pick a starting point given by AQA and will then ensure all assessment objectives are covered in their preparatory work.
 This work is guided by their teacher but students will be able to choose the direction they want to go in.
 Unit 2 culminates in a 10 hour exam where all aspects from their preparatory work is brought together in a final piece.